 - Serial number of the device

 - Application FW, version and checksum (CRC)

 - Metrological FW, version and Checksum (CRC)

 - FW Loader, version and checksum (CRC)

 - Memory size [byte]

 - Station Identification

-Scroll through the display using the state and state keys.
+Scroll through the display using the and keys.
 The end of the data is marked with "<" on the display.

 In the Conversion menu, the following data is displayed: